Alvor1991/PP4-Physio/README.md

     - **Treatments:** Directs users to a page listing available treatments with descriptions and pricing.
     - **My Appointments:** (Visible only to logged-in users) Allows users to view their scheduled appointments.
     - **Login/Logout Link:** Displays the login option for guests and a logout option for authenticated users.
     - **Book Appointment Button:** redirects users to the appointment booking page.
-If the user is not logged in.
 * Footer with contact info and social media links.

 ### Home Page

 * Overview of services, giving visitors a quick insight into the offerings and expertise.
-* Quick links to book an appointment or view therapist profiles, facilitating easy navigation and action.
+* Quick links to book an appointment or view therapist profile, facilitating easy navigation and action.
 * Client testimonials carousel, showcasing positive feedback from clients to build trust and credibility.

 ### About Page

-* Detailed info about the therapist, credentials, and philosophy, helping clients understand expertise & approach.
+* Detailed info about the therapist and credentials, helping clients understand expertise & approach.
 * Contact form for inquiries, allowing visitors to reach out with questions or requests for more information.

 ### Treatments Page